 - Conducting research to aid in the development of gallery object labels

-- Learning and giving tours for public audiences
+- Developing and facilitating tours for public audiences

 - Gallery planning for temporary exhibits

 - Sharing their experiences and research by writing posts for the Museum Blog